wmorgan/dcos-docs/1.7/administration/upgrading.md

     $ sudo rm -rf /opt/mesosphere /etc/mesosphere
     ```

-1. If you have not yet made explicit disk size reservations, create a placeholder file to prevent the installer from building a new one:
+1. DC/OS installer will locate and combine your agent's configuration parameters into a file named `mesos-resources`; part of this process will be calculating the available disk space of each node.
+If you have not yet made explicit disk size reservations, create a placeholder for this file to prevent the installer from building a new one which might conflict with your stored agent metadata:

     ```
     $ sudo mkdir -p /var/lib/dcos